 About the Band

-The band has performed numerous live shows, including at Kingston's Alehouse, The Mansion, The Toucan, The Merchant, The Horseshoe in Toronto and many more.
-Suns of Static also won a spot in the 2015 Canadian Independent Music Festival in Belleville, sharing the stage with Canadian 90s icon Treble Charger.
+Suns Of Static has graced numerous stages across various lineups, including Kingston's Alehouse, The Mansion, The Toucan, The Merchant, and Toronto's iconic Horseshoe.
+A notable achievement was earning a coveted spot at the 2015 Canadian Independent Music Festival in Belleville, sharing the stage with the esteemed Canadian 90s icon Treble Charger.

 Looking ahead to 2024, Suns Of Static anticipates a return to the stage with Mike Brown as the lead vocalist, while also gearing up to produce fresh material in the coming months.
 This underscores the band's commitment to evolving and leaving an indelible mark on the ever-changing landscape of rock music.